froala/vue-froalacharts/README.md

 Click [here](https://jsfiddle.net/rohitcoolblog/5Lt720a9/) to view the live example.

 Where `eventName` can be any froalacharts event.
-You can find the list of events at [fusioncharts devcenter](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-events)
+You can find the list of events at [froalacharts devcenter](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-events)

 ## Working with APIs